 You were both drinking.
 You got into a heated argument, and she shoved you.
 It didn’t hurt.
 You shoved her back, and it didn’t physically hurt her either, but she still called the police because she was drunk.
 The police arrived, and took her report.
 She exaggerated about the “shoving,” and even lied.
-The police wholly ignored you, and your side of the story until they arrested you for Assault Family Violence Choking.
-I am a San Antonio Criminal Defense Lawyer, and I have heard this sequence of events from clients several times.
-Thus, a specific guide for what to do if this happens to you is in order.
-Yet, this page cannot supplant the advice of a lawyer.
-Let me tell you why; A criminal defense lawyer can only give vague and broad advice over the internet.
-Talking directly to a lawyer enables the right questions to be asked and thus heeds better guidance.
-So, if you are in this situation, where you have been wrongfully charged with domestic violence or assault family violence in San Antonio Texas, consider calling me (210) 271-2800.
+The police ignored your side of the story and arrested you for Assault Family Violence.

 You need to spend the money, and hire a good lawyer.
 Having a home based lawyer will help you in the following ways:

 - The lawyer will know the particular preferences of the Judge and how the Judge runs jury trials and pretrials;

 - The lawyer will know the reputation of the prosecutors he is negotiating with and all be able to avoid unreasonable assistant District Attorneys;

 - The lawyer will be closer to the courthouse and will not have to charge as much money for the case, as travel time is reduced.